PanagiotisDrakatos/JavaRansomware/README.md

  ```
  $ java -jar JavaRansomware.jar C:\Users Decrypt
 ```

+> DON'T RUN JavaRansomware.jar IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT(VMWARE)!

 <p>if you want to use the project programmatically just put the below code in your project and simply run it.
 Don't forget to give Input arguments from the Command-Line Arguments. i've put  a printscreen to see how to give Paramaters</p>

 <h2>Java Manual</h2>